 The comprehensive examination must be taken not later than three calendar years after acceptance into the program.
 In case of failure, the examination may be attempted once more after a period of time determined by the examining board.

-Before admission to candidacy for the degree, a student must:
+Before admission to candidacy for the degree, a student must have already

 - passed the language requirement,